-Purpose:
+Purpose

-The purpose of this report is to consider the current position of the negotiations for a city deal for the Greater Norwich area and the arrangements for the implementation of the deal.
+To consider the current position of the negotiations for a city deal for the Greater Norwich area and the arrangements for the implementation of the deal.

-Recommendation:
+Recommendation

-Cabinet is recommended to note the significant progress achieved on a City Deal for the Greater Norwich area and, subject to final Government approval, proceed with the arrangements necessary to implement the agreement.
+To note the significant progress achieved, and current form of, a City Deal for the Greater Norwich area and, subject to final Government approval, to delegate authority to the Deputy chief executive in liaison with the Leader of the Council to proceed with the arrangements necessary to sign and implement the agreement.

-Corporate and service priorities:
+Corporate and service priorities

-The report helps to meet the corporate priority Prosperous City.
+The report helps to meet the corporate priority prosperous city.